zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_06_object_basics.md

 Similarly, `console.log( author )` also logs the `author` object, but in this log, we need more clicks to read the keys and values.

 The members of the `author` object can be accessed using a dot.
 For instance, `author.name` gives you read and write access to the `name` property of the `author` object.
 For instance, we can read the `author.name` value and log it using `console.log( author.name )`.
-To change the value of the name property, we have to wrtie `author.name = 'Zsolt'`.
+To change the value of the name property, we have to write `author.name = 'Zsolt'`.

 ```
 author.name = "Zsolt";